 The early days: The creation of Bitcoin

-Let’s start right at the beginning, when the creator of Bitcoin, Satoshi Nakamoto, published a white paper in an online cryptography mailing list called Bitcoin: A Peer-to-Peer Electronic Cash System, all the way back in October 2008.
+Let’s start right at the beginning, October 2008.
+This was the month the creator of Bitcoin, Satoshi Nakamoto, published a white paper in an online cryptography mailing list called Bitcoin: A Peer-to-Peer Electronic Cash System.
 In their piece, they highlighted the necessity for a new means of the payment system to tackle the long-standing problems of traditional currencies and financial institutions.

 Satoshi outlined that the solution to such problems lays in their invention of a digital, decentralized currency called “Bitcoin”.
 They envisioned that Bitcoin would act as an “electronic payment system based on cryptographic proof instead of trust, allowing any two willing parties to transact directly with each other without the need for a trusted third party.”